 This chapter explains the briefing and voucher issuance process.
 When a family is determined to be eligible for the Housing Choice Voucher (HCV) program, the CCHA must ensure that the family fully understands the way the program operates and the family's obligations under the program.
-This is accomplished through both an oral briefing and provision of a briefing packet containing written documentation of information the family needs to know.
+This is accomplished through both an oral briefing and provision of a briefing packet containing the HUD-required documents and other information the family needs to know in order to lease a unit under the program.
 Once the family is fully informed of the program's requirements, the CCHA issues the family a voucher.
-The voucher includes the unit size the family qualifies for based on the CCHA's subsidy standards, as well as the dates of issuance and expiration of the voucher.
-The voucher is the document that permits the family to begin its search for a unit, and limits the amount of time the family has to successfully locate an acceptable unit.
+The voucher includes the unit size for which the family qualifies based on the CCHA's subsidy standards, as well as the issue and expiration date of the voucher.
+The voucher is the document that authorizes the family to begin its search for a unit, and limits the amount of time the family has to successfully locate an acceptable unit.